Skip to main content

 • Reading (awaiting) Vcs causes the current task to be tracked a dependent of the Vc’s task or task cell.
 When the read task or task cell changes, the current task may be re-executed.

 • Vc types are always Copy.
 Most Futures are not.
-This works because Vcs are represented as a few ids or indicies into data structures managed by the turbo-tasks framework.
+This works because Vcs are represented as a few ids or indices into data structures managed by the turbo-tasks framework.
 Vc types are not reference counted, but do support tracing for a hypothetical (unimplemented) garbage collector.

 §Subtypes